mdw1982/MJournal/README.md

 * Tree Menu: easy access to journal entries on the main screen
 * View: single click on entry node from tree menu loads the Journal entry to be read.
 * Tags: add tags to each or any entry to be searched on - tags added for each entry at the time an entry is being made.
-* Main screen Function buttons: intuitive function buttons to aid journal entries
+* Main screen Function buttons: intuitive function buttons to aid journal entries.
+These are explained in more detail in the HOWTO document.
 * Entry Search: Search on Body, Title, Tags or all three.
 * Multiple Journal Databases: create and use as many or as few as you wish.
 * Local Journal Database: no need for connections to remote database servers.
 Journal Databases are SQLite database and local to the program.
 They live in the same directory as the program